szczuru/mono-nx/README.md

 You'll most likely want to start working with the interpreter in `native/interpreter`, build it with `make`.
 You can build the C# examples in `managed` with `./managed_build.sh` For AOT `cd native/aot` then in order, `./build_aot.sh` and finally `make`.

+In case of build errors check out the github actions scripts which should be reproducible.

 The sd card zip in releases is built with `copy_sd_files.sh`